Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 ## <a name="link_M01"></a> Supported blockchains and second layers

-As of today, our API supports **10 blockchains** divided into 4 groups:
+As of today, our API supports **13 blockchains** (11 mainnets and 2 testnets) divided into 5 groups:
-* Bitcoin-like blockchains (Bitcoin, Bitcoin Cash, Litecoin, Bitcoin SV, Dogecoin, Dash, Groestlcoin), also known as UTXO-based blockchains
+* Bitcoin-like blockchains (Bitcoin, Bitcoin Cash, Litecoin, Bitcoin SV, Dogecoin, Dash, Groestlcoin, Bitcoin Testnet), also known as UTXO-based blockchains
 * Ethereum-like blockchains (Ethereum)
 * Ripple-like blockchains (Ripple)
 * Stellar-like blockchains (Stellar)
+* TON-like blockchains (Telegram Open Network Testnet)
+* Monero-like blockchains (Monero)

 Within a group, there's no or little difference between the set of available endpoints and their output.

+Here's the list of available mainnets:

 | Blokchain | Group | API path prefix | Support status |
 |-----------|------|----------|-------------|